 - Be vigilant when opening and reading emails

-- Avoid taking actions which deviate from normal established practices.
+- Avoid taking actions which deviate from standard established practices.
 More information is available here in Deviation from the norm